 You will go back to the ward and the nurses will carry out regular checks of your fistula.
-You should be able to go home after lunch or supper, depending on the time of your procedure.
+You should be able to go home after lunch or supper.

 Before you leave the ward, you will be given written and spoken advice about caring for your fistula.
 You will also be asked to attend Ward 7b, at Gloucestershire Royal Hospital, for your fistula to be checked.
 This will be about 4 to 5 days after the procedure.